 These treatments act like a “pause button” on the ovary, stopping ovulation so the body can heal and absorb the yolk without adding new fuel to the fire.

-Crucial Withdrawal Information: Hobby Farms emphasizes a critical trade-off: after a hen receives a hormone implant, neither she nor her eggs can be consumed for the rest of her life due to drug residue regulations.
+After a hen receives a hormone implant, neither she nor her eggs can be consumed for the rest of her life due to drug residue regulations.
 This treatment essentially converts your hen from a livestock animal to a purely companion pet.

-How to Treat Egg Peritonitis at Home (Supportive Care)
+How to Treat Egg Peritonitis at Home: Supportive Care

 Important: Home supportive care does NOT replace veterinary treatment.
 These measures support your hen while under veterinary care or provide comfort if treatment is not pursued.
 Never attempt to treat egg yolk peritonitis without first consulting a veterinarian.